Python-for-geo-people/Lesson-4-Functions-Modules/README.md

-# Functions and libraries
+# Functions and modules
-Lesson 4: Using Spyder, functions and libraries
+Lesson 4: Using Spyder, functions and modules

 For the fourth lesson we will learn how to create and use functions, one of the most useful concepts in programming.
-We will also introduce you to the concept of library (often referred as a module in Python), which you can think of as a toolbox for a specific purpose.
+We will also introduce you to the concept of library (referred often as a module in Python), which you can think of as a toolbox for a specific purpose.
 Each library contains specific functionalities (i.e., functions) that you can use for different tasks.
 Thus functions and libraries are closely related concepts.